 Directors, officers, and persons who beneficially own more than 10% of our common stock are required by Section 16(a) of the Exchange Act to file reports of ownership and changes in ownership of our common stock with the SEC, the NYSE, and us.
-All filings were timely during fiscal year 2015.
+All filings were timely during fiscal year 2016, except that, due to administrative error by the Company, the Form 4s for Messrs.
+Black's and Reece's June 1, 2016 vesting of restricted stock was filed late.